Core Design Program

 During the Core year, students learn drawing skills that enable designers to think visually and formulate ideas through sketching, mapping and making diagrams.
 Students also practice using basic design software tools for depicting, creating, modifying and presenting their work.

 - apply to multiple programs at the end of their first year

 - gain skills necessary to succeed as designers

 - experiment with interdisciplinary work at the earliest stage of their college education

 There is no set sequence for completing the required Core courses.
-We recommend enrolling in two to three required design courses in the fall and spring semesters of your first year at Iowa State.
+We recommend enrolling in two to three required design courses in each semester, fall and spring, of your first year at Iowa State.
 In some cases, students complete all five courses in one semester (usually the spring semester).
 If you do not pass one of the required courses in the fall, you can repeat it in the spring semester.

 Inside the College of Design

 - DSN S 102: Design Studio I – 4 credit hours